AliMehrpour/SelfDrivingCar-P3-BehavioralCloning/README.md

 #### Training
 I trained the model using the keras generator with batch size of 128 for 20 epochs.
 I trained the network on a g2.2xlarge EC2 instance, saved the model and weights persisted as model.json and model.h5 respectively,then scped model.json and model.h5 to my machine, then tested the model in autonomous mode using drive.py.

+#### Pre-Processing Data (Augmenting)
+The pre-processing algorithms consists the following steps:
+1. Augment the brightness of camera image randomly
+2. Convert BGR to YUV colorspace
+3. Crops top 65 pixels and bottom 20 pixels
+4. Blur image
+5. Resize image to (20, 40)